 This is because, in recent years, Green Tea has claimed most of the spotlight.
 Yet times are changing.
 The future, it now appears, is this wholesome, delicious, nutritious brew.
 The following article will explore:

 - Where To Find this type of Tea?

 And this is just the beginning.
 Let’s now step into the history, the production and, of course, the White Tea health benefits of this up-and-coming infusion.
 Be inspired with The Kent and Sussex Tea and Coffee Company today.

 This Tea, like any ‘real’ Tea, comes from the Camellia sinensis plant.
 But what makes it different to its Green, Black and Oolong counterparts?

-To start, harvesters select only leaves that haven’t yet fully unfurled.
-This is likewise when the buds are still very young.
+To start, harvesters only select leaves that haven’t yet fully unfurled, coinciding with when the buds are still very young.
 Contrary to popular belief, it doesn’t get its name from the light liquor it creates.
 Instead, it comes from the silvery pekoe (hairs or dust) that grow on the unopened buds.